globant-ui/html-style-guide/README.md

 ### HTML Attributes Naming
-* Name your id, class after the elements description and not about the visual elements, use `.external-link` instead of `.red-link` => what if you change the color of the link?
+Name your id & classes after the elements description and not about the visual elements, use `.external-link` instead of `.red-link` => what if you change the color of the link?
-* Use hyphen to name your attribute and class.
+Use hyphen to name your attributes and class.

 ```
 	<div>